What is shoulder replacement?

-Reasons for Shoulder Replacement (Indications)
+Reasons for Shoulder Replacement Surgery in Delhi (Indications)

 The common reason is pain in the shoulder, which may be due to Rheumatoid arthritis, Osteoarthritis and other problems in the joint.
 The replacement may be partial (Hemiarthroplasty) or Total (including the Glenoid) shoulder replacement.